Landscape reflection Mount Shuksan and Picture lake, North Cascades National Park, Washington, USA

 Driving on the Cascade Loop from Seattle

 To get to the Cascade Loop from the beautiful city of Seattle, you'll have to exit the city via Interstate 5.
-This highway will take you all the way past Lake Washington and straight to the Everett, where you can get onto Highway 2.
+This highway will take you all the way past Lake Washington and straight to Everett, where you can get onto Highway 2.

 Best places to stay along the Cascade Loop